 Wire Line in Sea Fishing Today

-Wire line can be seen as an example of sea fishing technology moving onward.
+Wire line can be seen as an example of sea fishing technology moving forward.
 What was seen as a revolutionary new development a few decades ago has now been superseded to the extent that it is now only used as a specialised item of tackle.
 Any anglers persisting with wire line for boat fishing today are in a very small minority and the era of wire line being a popular and mainstream type of line for boat fishing is very much in the past.